Luca-Menghini/psicostat_template/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a postdoctoral research fellow at the [Department of Psychology](https://www.unibo.it/sitoweb/luca.menghini3/en) of the University of Bologna - Alma Mater Studiorum.
-I've a background in **I/O Psychology** and **Applied Psychophysiology**, and especially on the assessment and management of **workplace stress**.

-I'm working within the research areas of **Occupational Health Psychology**, and the Psychophysiology of Stress, Recovery & Sleep quality.
+I'm a postdoctoral research fellow at the [Department of Psychology](https://www.unibo.it/sitoweb/luca.menghini3/en) of the University of Bologna.
+I'm working within the research areas of **Occupational Health Psychology**, and the **Psychophysiology of Stress, Recovery & Sleep**.

-Over my (still little) research experience, I've mainly focused on innovative research methods methods (**wearable technology, experience sampling methods**) to assess sources of (e.g., workload) and the psychophysiological responses to stress (e.g., mood, heart rate variability) in real time, in participants’ natural environment.

-By means of **Ecological Momentary Assessment** protocols, I conducted several multi-day studies collecting self-report (questionnaires, experience sampling), physiological (heart rate variability, skin conductance), and behavioral measures (actigraphy, cognitive testing), and analyzing the stressor-strain relationship with a **multilevel approach**.
+Over my (still little) research experience, I've focused on innovative research methods (**Wearable Technology**, **Experience Sampling Methods**) to assess the sources of stress (e.g., workload), and the associated psychophysiological responses in real time, in participants’ natural environment.
+By means of **Ecological Momentary Assessment** protocols, I've conducted **Intensive Longitudinal Studies** collecting self-report (psychological testing), physiological (heart rate variability), and behavioral measures (cognitive testing), and analyzing the stressor-strain relationship with a **multilevel approach**.

-What I am most passionate about is planning (using my brain plus the existing literature), conducting (using EMA protocols), and analyzing data (**using R**) from field studies.
+What I am most passionate about is planning (using my brain + the existing literature), conducting (using EMA protocols), and analyzing data (**using R**) from field studies.

+I also love **playing bass**!

 [Curriculum Vitae](files/cv.pdf)